Svastikkka/JAVASCRIPT/README.md

 - [Scope in javascript](Introduction/Introduction.md)

 ## Contributing
-If you want to contribute to a project and make it better, your help is very welcome.
+If you want to contribute in a project to make it better, your help is very welcome.